jb-leger/sparsebm/README.md

-# sparsebm: a python implementation for the Latent Bloc Model (LBM) and Stochastic Bloc Model (SBM) for an efficient analysis of large graphs.
+# SparseBM: a python module for handling sparse graphs with Block Models

 ## Installing